AFSA National Apprentice Competition

 AFSA sponsors an Annual National Apprentice Competition.
 Seven finalists, apprentices representing member companies from across the country, compete to become the winner of this national competition.
 These contestants take a practical test in the Exhibit Hall during the AFSA Exhibition each year, as they cut, thread and install a steel & plastic piping system with sprinkler heads and perform a pressure test.
 You will have the opportunity to see this competition from beginning to end.

 The seven finalists receive an expense-paid trip to compete, plus a free convention registration for each finalist’s employer.
-The AFSA winner will receive a cash award, tools and the opportunity to represent AFSA at the ABC Craft Championship!
+AFSA’s 2015 winner will receive a cash award, tools and the opportunity to represent AFSA at the ABC National Craft Championship!
 Don’t miss this most exciting event!

 June 6, 2015 – Phase I National Competition